rgcl/sld/README.md

 *See sld/test/rules for example of rules.*

 **Return:** {dojo/promise} a [promise](http://dojotoolkit.org/documentation/tutorials/1.8/promises/) that is resolve when the SLD is instantiate.
-The parameter of the callback is the instantiate widget.
+The parameter of the callback is the instantiated widget.

 #### parser.count(sld)